The only specific therapeutic use of Vitamin C in the prevention and treatment of scurvy.

 Overall mortality from all causes, cardiovascular disease and cancer (the latter only in men) shows a strong inverse association with plasma vitamin C concentrations, such that for each 20 μmol/L increase in plasma concentration, there was a 20% decrease in risk.

-Other research showed some evidence of significant reduction in cholesterol levels, but no effect on cardio-protective HDL.
+Other research showed some evidence of a significant reduction in cholesterol levels, but no effect on cardio-protective HDL.
 Overall results seem to indicate that 400 mg or more of vitamin C are required each day to achieve the greatest lowering of cardiovascular risk.

 Vitamin C and stroke

-Some evidence exists that higher vitamin C levels are linked to approximately 30% reduction in the risk of stroke.
+Some evidence exists that higher vitamin C levels are linked to an approximately 30% reduction in the risk of stroke.
 This has been confirmed by other studies, with the proviso that the beneficial effects may be due to the health-boosting effects of a diet rich in fruits and vegetables, which is often the primary source of vitamin C. In fact, vitamin C levels may serve as a good biomarker for lifestyle factors that reduce the risk of cerebrovascular events.

 Vitamin C and cancer prevention